elematic/heximal/packages/expressions/README.md

 # Heximal Expressions

+An expression syntax, parser, and evaluator for JavaScript-like expressions.

+Part of the [Heximal](https://www.npmjs.com/package/heximal) project.

 ## Overview

-Heximal Expressions is an expression syntax, parser, and evaluator for JavaScript-like expressions.

 Heximal Expressions is designed for libraries that evaluate user-written expressions, such as HTML templating engines.
 Heximal Expressions has a relatively rich syntax, supporting identifiers, operators, property access, method and function calls, and literals (including arrays and objects), function literals, assignments, and pipes.

 Example: